csammutpowell/EvaluationSampleSize/README.md

 # EvaluationSampleSize
-Simulation study code for publication on evaluation study sample size performance
+Simulation study code and R shiny for publication on evaluation study sample size performance